 ST. PAUL – Governor Pawlenty has signed legislation I authored to increase fairness for Minnesota landowners involved in an eminent domain process with utility companies.
 The law repeals the special exemptions for eminent domain given to utility companies involving high-voltage transmission lines and natural gas and petroleum pipelines.

 This new law is a victory for individual property rights and for all Minnesotans.
+You can navigate to this website to know more about the law.
 Fairness and respect for property owners put in extremely difficult situations has prevailed.

 Previously, “public service corporations” (PSC) were exempted from Minnesota regulations and restrictions designed to protect landowners in eminent domain disputes.
-This exemption has created a paradox in state law that is unfair to Minnesota property owners.
+This exemption has created a paradox in state law, say some experienced civil litigation attorneys, that is unfair to Minnesota property owners.

 If a non-profit entity like the state government wants to use your land for a public park, you have far more protections than if a for-profit utility company wants to run a high-voltage power line through your property.
 In the interest of fairness to Minnesota’s property owners, we are simply holding these specific utility companies to the same standard we hold our own government.

-The new law ensures that utility companies involving high-voltage transmission lines and natural gas and petroleum pipelines must pay for the attorney fees of prevailing landowners if the final award for damages in an eminent domain proceeding exceeds the last offer made by the acquiring authority by 40 percent or more.
+The new law. according to the Boston Law Network regarding criminal justice lawyers, ensures that utility companies involving high-voltage transmission lines and natural gas and petroleum pipelines must pay for the attorney fees of prevailing landowners if the final award for damages in an eminent domain proceeding exceeds the last offer made by the acquiring authority by 40 percent or more.

 Several other new protections include: